 If all educational content—or at least a critical mass—is described in a consistent and uniform manner, web searches will return more relevant results, and it will become easier for users to find the exact educational resources they need at the precise moment they need them.

-Click here to see an example of how search engines are already applying this concept in the food industry.
-You’ll notice in the lefthand column the ability to narrow your search results based on cook time, ingredients, and calories.
+To see an example of how search engines are already applying this concept in the food industry, simply conduct a Google search and key in “Potato Salad Recipes.”
+Using “Search tools,” you’ll find the ability to narrow your search results based on cook time and calories.
 You may have also experienced this while shopping online.

-Aside from improved search, the LRMI will also:
+Aside from improved search, the LRMI also has the potential to: